 A family of 1U and 2U rackmount airflow management devices for switches mounted in the rear of a rack in traditional hot aisle / cold aisle configurations.
 Channels provide a dedicated path for cold-aisle air to travel to the intake of the switch through active or passive airflow management.
-The SwitchAir also creates a barrier preventing hot air from inside the cabinet from entering switch intakes.
+The SwitchAir also creates a barrier preventing recirculation of hot exhaust air from the hot aisle from entering switch intakes.